Nicholas2023/AirBnB_clone_v2/README.md

 This project involves enhancing an existing AirBnB clone codebase by implementing new features and utilizing MySQL as the database storage engine.
 It includes:

-- Updating the command-line interface to allow object creation with given parameters.
+- Updating command-line interface to allow object creation with given parameters.
 - Implementing unittests to ensure code functionality and PEP8 compliance.
 - Setting up development and test databases for MySQL.
 - Integrating SQLAlchemy for improved database interactions.